-ICT Level 2 project awards range from \$300,001 to \$2 million for projects from a single institution or to \$3 million for collaborative projects from two or more institutions or from research centers studying phenomena of broad potential impact.
-Level 2 projects have a maximum duration of five years.
-ICT Level 2 awards are intended to support design and development work or impact research6.
+ICT Level 2 project awards range from \$400,001 to \$2 million and a maximum duration of five years.
+ICT Level 2 awards are intended to support design and development work or impact research.
 Projects at this scale and scope may be disciplinary, interdisciplinary or multi-disciplinary in nature and are intended to examine and/or incorporate broad communities of institutions, departments, or faculty.
 ICT Level 2 projects are expected to demonstrate sufficient scale and scope to warrant support at this level.
-Prior work need not have been funded through the IUSE: EHR Program but should provide data and document expertise of the project team in support of project objectives.
+Prior work need not have been funded through the IUSE: EDU Program but should provide data and document expertise of the project team in support of project objectives.
 ICT Level 2 work is expected to contain robust research plans including either significant research questions or large-scale evaluation efforts, along with appropriate assessment efforts.